DangerCove/dangercove.com/source/_posts/2013-05-15-porthole-update-v130-v131.markdown

 ### Setup Wizard

 The setup wizard was next to receive a little overhaul.
 Instead of going with the named progress indicator along the top of the wizard I wanted to do something that is a little easier to maintain and localize.
-I ended up using <a href="https://github.com/bfolder/BFPageControl" target="_blank">BFPageControl</a>, which is actually a page control, but doubles easily as a low key progress indicator.
+I ended up using [BFPageControl](https://github.com/bfolder/BFPageControl), which is actually a page control, but doubles easily as a low key progress indicator.

 It's also a little shorter and the image on the first step has a more obvious indicator of what Porthole looks like, in the menu bar.